gardener/gardener/docs/concepts/scheduler.md

 ## Current Limitation / Future Plans

 - Azure has unfortunately a geographically non-hierarchical naming pattern and does not start with the continent.
-This is the reason why we will exchange the implementation of the `MinimalRegion` strategy with a more suitable one in the future.
+This is the reason why we will exchange the implementation of the `MinimalDistance` strategy with a more suitable one in the future.